 Heretaunga Plains: Discover the Agricultural Heart of Hastings

-• The Heretaunga Plains cover 300 square kilometers, establishing it as a pivotal agricultural hub for Hastings and nearby regions.
+• The Heretaunga Plains cover 300 square kilometers, forming a critical agricultural zone near Hastings, Napier, and Havelock North.

 Geographical Overview

-With an average elevation of about 12 meters above sea level and a deep sedimentary basin reaching up to 900 meters, the Heretaunga Plains present a remarkable geographical feature in the region.
+With an average elevation of about 12 meters above sea level, the plains feature a deep sedimentary basin up to 900 meters thick.
+Permeable gravel beds form aquifers, crucial for the region’s water supply, as detailed on the Hawke’s Bay Regional Council official website.

 Agricultural Importance